 - Retail & Wholesale Sectors: Output = gross margin (or Marginal Revenue)

 When Output is chosen, the value will be multiplied by the total Gross Absorption percentage for the Industry before being run through the model.

 INDUSTRY SPENDING PATTERN

 Industry Spending Patterns allow you to build an Industry from data about its expenditures.
-The coefficients listed in an Industry Spending Pattern Event represent the amount spent on each commodity per dollar of that Industry's Intermediate Expenditures.
+The coefficients listed in an Industry Spending Pattern Event represent the amount spent on each commodity per dollar of that Industry's Intermediate Inputs.

 An important note about these spending patterns is that the direct effect is not accounted for in the results.

 Let’s say we want to model the Industry Spending Pattern for a new fast food restaurant (Industry 510 - Limited service restaurants) that is planning to open up in Rochester, NY (Monroe County).
 Opening up the Advanced Menu of our Event, we see the complete list of Commodities purchased by fast food restaurants in our Region.

 We know that our restaurant, Stephanie’s Subs, has projected Sales of $5M.
 We also know that they will not be serving alcohol, so we want to eliminate this spending (Breweries, Wineries, and Distilleries).
 We can scroll down to find Commodities 3106, 3107, and 3108 and change the given percentage to 0% in each of them.